ericmdantas/goliv/README.md

--only                      will only watch for changes in the given path/glob/regex/array -ignore                    won't watch for changes in the given path (regex) -pathIndex                 change the path to your index.html --proxy                    uses proxy
+-only                      will only watch for changes in the given path/glob/regex/array -ignore                    won't watch for changes in the given path (regex) -pathIndex                 change the path to your index.html -proxy                     uses proxy
---proxyTarget              the http/https server where the proxy will "redirect" --proxyWhen                when the proxy should be activated; like --pxw /api/* --root                     set the root to a different folder, like "./src/my/deep/folder/" --watch                    choose to watch for files change or not --static                   choose what paths are going to be served
+-proxyTarget               the http/https server where the proxy will "redirect" -proxyWhen                 when the proxy should be activated; like --pxw /api/* -root                      set the root to a different folder, like "./src/my/deep/folder/" -watch                     choose to watch for files change or not -static                    choose what paths are going to be served
 ```